SaiSandeshNarukullapati/GIS-PROJECT/README.md

  GIS-PROJECT

-To open the maps, please click on the below links
+To open the maps(.html files), please click on the below links

 `SaiSandeshNarukullapati.github.io/GIS-PROJECT`